sparkica/zem-api-wrapper/README.md

   </tr>
 </table>

+Zemanta supports only plain text as an input, therefore nif parameter input-type is defaulted to _text_.

 ### Using the service as a NIF wrapper
 * set parameter _nif=true_
 * use either _input_ or _text_ parameter for supplying text
-* specify nif output format
+* specify nif output format (see values above)
 * provide your api_key

 Defaults for Zemanta API: